Plan and record your skills development

 Q-Dip

-All Queen Mary doctoral students who log 210 hours of researcher development activities on the Skills Point System by the time they complete their degree will be awarded the Queen Mary Diploma of Researcher Development (Q-Dip) by the Doctoral College.
+All Queen Mary doctoral students who log 210 hours of researcher development activities on their Skills Point Record by the time they submit their thesis for viva will be awarded the Queen Mary Diploma of Researcher Development (Q-Dip) by the Doctoral College.
 These points must be spread across all four domains, but there are a minimum number of points required in each domain.

 More information

-If you are unsure about any aspect of this system or the database, please look under the Help tab on the Skills Points System and at the guide below.
-You can also watch a demo session of how to use the database on QMplus: log in with your Queen Mary username and password and click on this link to self-enrol.
+If you are unsure about any aspect of this system or the database, please see the guide linked below.
 If you still have questions, please contact spdsupport@qmul.ac.uk.